Nikon Z6III Review

 After years of trailing behind competitors, the new Nikon Z6III brings Nikon back to the forefront of the camera “arms race”.
 It represents an extremely compelling camera for any Nikon DSLR shooter who as been wavering on making the switch to mirrorless.
 And it just might be the perfect “hybrid” mid-range full frame mirrorless camera.
 The Z6 III features the new Nikon autofocus system introduced in the Nikon Z9 and Nikon Z8, faster sensor readout speeds with reduced rolling shutter, 8 stops of in body image stabilization and 6K RAW video recording.

 This is all made possible with a new sensor coined as “the world’s first partially stacked CMOS sensor.”
 It is designed to improve processing times resulting in a 3.5x faster readout speed than the Nikon Z6 II.
-However, initial reports also indicate that this new sensor type results in a lost of approximately a stop of dynamic range compared to the Z6 II at lower ISOs with the mechanical shutter.
+However, recent sensor tests also indicate that this new sensor type results in a lost of approximately a stop of dynamic range compared to the Z6 II at lower ISOs with the mechanical shutter.
 This could be an issue for underwater shooters – particularly wide angle shooters photographing “sunballs” where there can be a lot more contrast in the scene.
-But the only way to know for sure is to dive with the camera.
-So we intend to be the first to dive with the Z6 III when underwater housings are made available!
+With this in mind, we decided to make the plunge and dive our local Southern California waters with the Z6 III in an Ikelite Z6 III housing.
+Although the reduced dynamic range is not nearly as big of an issue as the internet makes it out to be, we the camera to the limits for your viewing pleasure.

 US MSRP: $2499.95